 Forget about ballerinas and flat boots!
 People say tall girls are elegant?
 Well I have a scoop for you : we’re even more elegant with a pair of high heels!
 You’re already tall, what risk are you running anyway?!

 You’ve probably seen a tall girl wearing high heels before, walking proudly, maybe nonchalantly, not caring about what people have to say, and I’m sure you envied her, that tall, beautiful, elegant and above all FREE girl.
 Well BE that girl !
 Your feet on the ground and your heads high in the sky! :D

-Listen to me, and next time, when you enter a room dreading people’s gaze, wether in the subway, in a restaurant, in the dentist waiting room… stand straight, stretch out, walk proudly.
+Listen to me, and next time, when you enter a room dreading people’s gaze, whether in the subway, in a restaurant or in the dentist waiting room… stand straight, stretch out, walk proudly.
 Then look at the people who are looking at you straight in the eyes.
 I can promise you all you’ll see in their eyes will be admiration.
 Tested and approved by me. ;)